This post contains affiliate link(s). An affiliate link means I may earn advertising or referral fees if you make a purchase through my link.

 Journal Sections for Each Day

-Intelligent Change has put a lot of thought into what will make for the most effective gratitude journal possible.
-For each day in the journal, you’ll write down the date at the top of the page and you’ll also make your way through the following sections:
+Intelligent Change has put much thought into what will make for the most effective gratitude journal possible.
+For each day in the journal, you’ll write down the date at the top of the page, and you’ll make your way through the following sections:

-Sections 1 – 4 are for first thing in the morning, and sections 5 – 6 are for before you go to bed at night.
+Sections 1 – 4 are for first thing in the morning, and sections 5 – 6 are for before bed at night.

-The Five Minute Journal is different than simply writing down 3 things that you’re grateful for each morning.
+The Five Minute Journal is different than simply writing down 3 things you’re grateful for each morning.
 There’s a lot more to it than that.
-Yet, Intelligent Change has stated that you only need 5 minutes a day to work through all the sections on each page.
+Yet, Intelligent Change has stated that you only need 5 minutes daily to work through all the sections on each page.

 Inspiring Quotes